Tsuzas/Projects/README.md

-# Projects
-All my C# projects, will probably add other stuff as I learn.
+All my personal Projects so far